shravan-padakanti/scala-docs-wiki/Datasets.md

 // ERROR: def bufferEncoder: org.apache.spark.sql.Encoder[String] = ???
 // ERROR: def outputEncoder: org.apache.spark.sql.Encoder[String] = ???
 ```
-So as seen, we get a compile-time error. **We are missing 2 methods implementations!**
+So as seen, we get a compile-time error. **We are missing 2 methods implementations!** So whats an Encoder?

 #### Encoder

-Encoders are what convert your data between JVM Objects and Spark SQL's specialized internal tabular representation. **They are required by all `Datasets`!
+Encoders are what **convert your data between JVM Objects and Spark SQL's specialized internal tabular representation**.
+(The encoded data is then serialized by the Tungsten off-heap Serializer)

+**They are required by all `Datasets`!

 Encoders are highly specialized, optimized code generators that generate custom bytecode for serialization and de-serialization of data.